Neoteroi/BlackSheep-Docs/docs/openapi.md

 experience in some circumstances.
 These include HTML pages used when enabling Swagger UI or ReDoc UI.

-To control those pages, for example to alter the HTML structure or use different sources for JavaScript and CSS files (which by the way could be the BlackSheep application serving the OpenAPI specification files), it is recommended to:
+To control those pages, for example, to alter the HTML structure or use different sources for JavaScript and CSS files (which by the way could be the BlackSheep application serving the OpenAPI specification files), it is recommended to:

 - define a custom implementation of `UIProvider`
 - maintain the desired HTML file